pds-bracu/connect-automated-course-entry/README.md

 ---

-Made purely to help fellow faculty and admin staff.
+Made to help fellow faculty and admin staff.